-1.1.1 Review and improve Council's Asset Management System to manage Council buildings and facilities in accordance with legislative requirements.
+1.3.1 Review and improve Council's asset management system to manage Council buildings and facilities in accordance with legislative requirements.

-- 1.1.2 Actively support Committees of Management in management of community facilities. - 1.1.3 Ensure key infrastructure (Roads & Buildings) is maintained and renewed as required to support our economy, community use and involvement. - 1.3.1 Review and improve Council's Asset Management System to manage Council buildings and facilities in accordance with legislative requirements. - 1.3.2 Actively support Committees of Management in management of community facilities. - 1.3.2 Ensure key infrastructure (Roads & Buildings) is maintained and renewed as required to support our economy, community use and involvement. - 1.3.3 Actively assist community groups in applying for funding to upgrade sport and recreation community infrastructure in line with the Municipal Sport and Recreation Strategy. - 1.3.4 Continue to extend Council's footpath network in towns and seek funding to develop and extend trails in accordance with Recreational Trails Strategy. - 1,4,1 Partner with key stakeholders to complete a study of current and future childcare requirements across the shire and define Council's role in the planning, service development and facility provision requirements. - 1.4.7 Secure ongoing, flexible, rural appropriate funding to support Maternal and Child Health and other Early Years initiatives. - 1.5.1 Through membership of the Wimmera Regional Library Corporation continue to provide Library services which are relevant and contemporary. - 2.4.1 Seek funding and partnership opportunities to implement streetscape plans for Edenhope and Kaniva. - 2.4.2 Continue to maintain and expand footpaths and shared paths in town centres. - 2.4.5 Complete streetscape master plans for Harrow, Apsley, Serviceton, Dergholm and Goroke. - 2.4.6 Actively work to improve the appearance of main streets and town entrances across the shire. - 2.5.1 Review the Road Management Plan (RMP) within 12 months of the Council election. - 2.5.2 Continue the programmed maintenance of the sealed and unsealed road network in accordance with the RMP and Moloney Report. - 2.5.3 Implement the Annual Capital Works program in line with RMP and road network reporting requirements. - 2.5.4 Implement Asset Management System to monitor and plan road and asset maintenance and renewal. - 2.5.5 Advocate for additional external funding for roads and bridges. - 2.5.7 Seek funding to upgrade local roads throughout the shire to support freight routes, heavy vehicles, and high traffic volumes - 2.6.4 Advocate for the improvement of roads to meet requirements for road trains. - 3.1.7 Advocate to relevant stakeholders to maintain safe infrastructure (i.e., Roads, Furniture, Signage) on public land for recreation (lakes, parks, and natural environments). - 4.1.1 Prepare and implement a 10 Year Financial Plan. - 4.1.2 Prepare and implement long term Asset Plan. - 4.1.3 Provide quarterly financial reports tracking Council performance including Annual Plan performance measures and Capital Works Program. - 4.1.5 Maximise income from alternative sources.
+1.3.2 Actively support committees of management in management of community facilities.

+1.3.2 Ensure key infrastructure (roads and buildings) is maintained and renewed as required to support our economy, community use and involvement.

+1.3.3 Actively assist community groups in applying for funding to upgrade sport and recreation community infrastructure in line with the municipal sport and recreation strategy.

+1.3.4 Continue to extend Council's footpath network in towns and seek funding to develop and extend trails in accordance with recreational trails strategy.

+1.4.1 Partner with key stakeholders to complete a study of current and future childcare requirements across the shire and define Council's role in the planning, service development and facility provision requirements.

+1.4.7 Secure ongoing, flexible, rural appropriate funding to support maternal and child health and other early years initiatives.

+1.5.1 Through membership of the Wimmera Regional Library Corporation continue to provide library services that are relevant and contemporary.

+2.4.1 Seek funding and partnership opportunities to implement streetscape plans for Edenhope and Kaniva.

+2.4.2 Continue to maintain and expand footpaths and shared paths in town centres.

+2.4.5 Complete streetscape master plans for Harrow, Apsley, Serviceton, Dergholm and Goroke.

+2.4.6 Actively work to improve the appearance of main streets and town entrances across the shire.

+2.5.1 Review the Road Management Plan (RMP) within 12 months of the Council election.

+2.5.2 Continue the programmed maintenance of the sealed and unsealed road network in accordance with the RMP and Moloney report.

+2.5.3 Implement the annual capital works program in line with RMP and road network reporting requirements.

+2.5.4 Implement asset management system to monitor and plan road and asset maintenance and renewal.

+2.5.5 Advocate for additional external funding for roads and bridges.

+2.5.7 Seek funding to upgrade local roads throughout the shire to support freight routes, heavy vehicles, and high traffic volumes

+2.6.4 Advocate for the improvement of roads to meet requirements for road trains.

+3.1.7 Advocate to relevant stakeholders to maintain safe infrastructure (i.e., roads, furniture, signage) on public land for recreation (lakes, parks, and natural environments).

+4.1.1 Prepare and implement a 10-year financial plan.

+4.1.2 Prepare and implement long term asset plan.

+4.1.3 Provide quarterly financial reports tracking Council performance including annual plan performance measures and capital works program.

+4.1.5 Maximise income from alternative sources.

-Community Vision
+Community vision

-To prepare the Community Vision, Council undertook a deliberative engagement process.
-The learnings of these deliberations have provided the following information which is relevant to the AMP.
+To prepare the community vision, Council undertook a deliberative engagement process.
+The learnings of these deliberations have provided the following information that is relevant to the AM Plan.

-Two key deliverables of the Community Vision were:
+Two key deliverables of the community vision were:

-- -improving the road network - -public and community transport
+- improving the road network - public and community transport